elunna/nerfhack-changelog/README.md

 * Wand explosions discharge their effects in an explosion (SLASH'EM).
 * Wands generate with 4 more charges than they normally get in Vanilla (SLASH'EM).
 * Monsters zapping cursed wands have double the chance of explosions.
+* You must have at least one free hand to zap a wand.

 ## SHOP CHANGES
 **Lighting shops:**